 - 1. The aggregate amount of funding available for Tourist Development agencies is determined directly by the amount of Tourist Tax for a given fiscal year.
-1-2/3 cents out of the total 4 cents of Tourist Development Tax levied in Indian River County is allocated to these agencies each year. - 2.
-The Office of Management & Budget will develop revenue projections for the Tourist Development Fund for next fiscal year, prior to the TDC meeting in May.
-This revenue estimate will set the maximum allocation for all agencies. - 3.
-Allocations for individual agencies will be recommended by the TDC to the Board of Commissioners.
+1-1/2 cents out of the total 4 cents of Tourist Development Tax levied in Indian River County is allocated to these agencies each year. - The Office of Management & Budget will develop revenue projections for the Tourist Development Fund for next fiscal year, prior to the TDC meeting in May.
+This revenue estimate will set the maximum allocation for all agencies. - Allocations for individual agencies will be recommended by the TDC to the Board of Commissioners.
 Decisions to fund new agencies, to discontinue funding to current agencies, and to change allocations to current agencies will be at the discretion of the TDC and finally, the Board of Commissioners. - 4.
 In order to receive funding, an agency must promote, enhance, or attract tourism in Indian River County. - 5.
-The TDC will not accept or fund grant applications from other governmental agencies or municipalities. - 6.
 Indian River County currently has an agreement with the Indian River County/ Vero Beach Chamber of Commerce designating the Chamber as the County's tourist development agency.
-This agreement will be followed in all aspects of the policy for funding tourist development agencies. - 7.
-The Tourist Development Council has adopted a policy of rating more highly, funding applications for agencies that more directly promote tourism.
-Also, the TDC will discourage the use of tourist tax monies on salaries.
-This is in an attempt to direct tourist tax dollars to agencies that "put heads on beds".
+This agreement will be followed in all aspects of the policy for funding tourist development agencies.